Skip to main content

 In a setup like described in the B2B Scenario, there exists an organization of the project owner and a customer organization.
 The project is granted to the customer organization, such that the customer can access the project and assign authorization to their users.

-Given such as setup the owner might want to give one administrative user of the customer organization the role ORG_OWNER.
-Equipped with this Manager Role, the user can perform actions like configuring their own SSO/Identity Provider, set security policy for their organization, customize branding, or assign project or Manager roles to other users.
+Given such as set up the owner might want to give one administrative user of the customer organization the role ORG_OWNER.
+Equipped with this Administrator Role, the user can perform actions like configuring their own SSO/Identity Provider, set security policy for their organization, customize branding, or assign project or Administrator roles to other users.

-An ORG_OWNER can also not only delegate Manager roles to other users as described in the earlier section but also manage all aspects of her own organization as well as authorize users to use the granted project.
+An ORG_OWNER can also not only delegate Administrator roles to other users as described in the earlier section but also manage all aspects of their own organization as well as authorize users to use the granted project.
 With ZITADEL there is no need to replicate all settings and projects across organizations.
-Instead you set-up the project in one organization, delegate it to different organizations, and then appoint users as Managers of that organization to allow for self-service in a multi-tenancy scenario.
+Instead, you could set up the project in one organization, delegate it to different organizations, and then appoint users as Managers of that organization to allow for self-service in a multi-tenancy scenario.